canonical/snapd/interfaces/builtin/README.md

 considered to connect to and vice versa.
-This is expressed with the `slots-per-plug` and `plugs-per-slot` rules, with the default value of `plugs-per-slot` being “`*`” meaning any number of plugs can be connected to a specific slot, but the default value of `slots-per-plug` being “`1`” meaning that a plug can in general without a special snap-declaration only automatically connect to one slot.
+This is expressed with the `slots-per-plug` and `plugs-per-slot` rules, with the default value of `plugs-per-slot` being “`*`” meaning any number of plugs can be connected to a specific slot.
+The default value of `slots-per-plug` is “`1`”, however, meaning that a plug can in general without a special snap-declaration only automatically connect to one slot.
 All that is to say, if there are multiple candidate slots, in the default case a plug will auto-connect to neither of them and